TrendingTechnology/Interact/README.md

 * iOS 13 or Greater
 * tvOS 13 or Greater
 * watchOS 6 or Greater

-**Important** - macOS will be supported shortly.
-I need to update some stuff for mac because not everything was working properly.
+* macOS 10.15 or Greater

 ## Who Is Interact For?